 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share".
 Net income (loss) per common share is computed by dividing net income (loss) by the weighted average number of common shares outstanding for the period.
 The Company applies the two-class method in calculating earnings per share.
-Accretion associated with the redeemable shares of Class A common shares is excluded from earnings per share as the redemption value approximates fair value.
+Accretion associated with the redeemable shares of common stock is excluded from earnings per share as the redemption value approximates fair value.